Photography by RJ Muna.

 * Be Reflective and Creative.
 In times of conflict, pause and reflect.
 Create a positive response rather than being reactive.

 *Challenge yourself to shift from short periods of intense stressors to intense recovery.
 This stimulates hormesis and resilience to stress.
-Some examples of stressors might include cold therapy, sauna, sprinting or interval training if your physical condition allows, and intermittent fasting.
+Some examples of stressors include cold therapy, sauna, sprinting or interval training if your physical condition allows, and intermittent fasting.

 Through the Four Pillars of Health, we can endlessly optimize.
 These lists are by no means comprehensive, and can be constantly expanded upon (sauna, cold therapy, super foods, supplements, nasal breathing, heart rate variability, and so much more.)
-We aim to increase nutrients, or positive factors, and remove toxins, or negative factors, within each of the Four Pillars.
+The goal is to increase nutrients, or positive factors, and remove toxins, or negative factors, within each of the Four Pillars.
 The key is to choose one step to take and see it if works for you.
 If it does, commit to it, and be rewarded with abundant vital energy to propel you forward to more meaningful work and relationships in your life.
 And then try another step within the Four Pillars.
 The list of benefits will continue to multiply: happiness, well-being, mental clarity, a healthy strong body and mind, resistance to illness or disease, higher performance in athletics and life, radiant energy to enjoy time with those you love and to perform work that gives life meaning and purpose.

 It is up to each of us to take excellent care of ourselves and thereby stimulate the regenerative, detoxifying, energizing processes within our minds and bodies.
 It’s not about deprivation.
 Rather, it’s about fueling ourselves with the highest quality of information available for a vital, thriving, meaningful life.